crazy0066/Xiaopeng.Xi/_pages/researches.md

 <p align="center">Examples of IGBT failure and traction motor fault.</p>

 * <p style="text-align: justify;">
   <strong>Remaining useful life prediction of blast furnace walls:</strong> Steel production is an important index to measure the level of industrialization of a country.
-As a kind of reaction vessel gradually evolved from shaft furnace, large blast furnace (with the volume greater than 1000m3) has a long design life and a high risk of failure along with irreversible erosion of hearth, bottom, cooling wall and other key areas.
+As a kind of reaction vessel gradually evolved from shaft furnace, large blast furnace (with the volume greater than 1000 cubic meters) has a long design life and a high risk of failure along with irreversible erosion of hearth, bottom, cooling wall and other key areas.
+Due to the high temperature material flow (greater than 1000 degrees Celsius), the thickness of furnace wall, which intuitively reflects the furnace health, is difficult to be accurately measured.
+Given this, the key objectives are to develop the degradation models for the stochastic degradation processes of blast furnace wall and cooling wall, and predict the component-level and system-level RULs under the non-Markovian theoretical framework.
   </p>

 <p align="center">